MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 There are two options:

-1. Go to Settings > Widgets > Clock and enable "Favorites".
+1. Go to Settings > Home screen > Clock and enable "Favorites".
 This will display the first row of pinned items as part of the clock widget.

 2. Scroll down to the end of the widgets list, select "Edit widgets" > "Add widget" > "Favorites" to add